kobertlam/Energy_ETF_RYE_Forecast/README.md

 ### Machine Learning

 Regression Analysis, Random Forest, TensorFlow with Keras Sequential Model are the Machine Learning libraries we'll be using.
-Please refer to [the Machine Learning Model section](https://github.com/kobertlam/Oil_Price_and_Stock_Price_Analysis#machine-learning-model).
-Details can also be found at the [machine_learning_model](https://github.com/kobertlam/Oil_Price_and_Stock_Price_Analysis/tree/machine_learning_model) branch.
+Please refer to the [Machine Learning Models](https://github.com/kobertlam/Oil_Price_and_Stock_Price_Analysis#machine-learning-model) section.
+Details can also be found in the [machine_learning_model](https://github.com/kobertlam/Oil_Price_and_Stock_Price_Analysis/tree/machine_learning_model) branch.

 ### Dashboard
 Tableau will be used to create a interactive dashboard.